-To meet the terms of reference identified above, PCC Members will be expected to:
+To meet the duties identified above, PCC Members will be expected to:

-- complete constitutional reviews as assigned; - act as steering for Provincial Council and possibly AMPA; and - be willing to act as a Speaker at a District and/or Bargaining Unit Annual General Meeting
+- consider taking a course on parliamentary procedure the University of Wisconsin, Introduction to Parliamentary Procedure: Dynamics of Leadership; - complete constitutional reviews as assigned; - act as steering for Provincial Council and, potentially, AMPA; and - be willing to act as a chair at a District and/or Bargaining Unit Annual General Meeting.

-PCC members cannot hold a position as a Provincial Councillor nor (if on AMPA Steering) as an AMPA delegate or alternate.
+PCC members cannot hold a position as a Provincial Councillor nor (if on AMPA Steering) as an AMPA Representative or alternate.